rarezhang/top_notch_essays/README.md

 - our analyses leave open a number of future questions ...

-## acknowledgements
+## acknowledgment
 The authors thank the senior editor xxx, the associate editor xxx, and the three anonymous reviewers for a constructive and developmental review process.
 Authors also thank participants at the Conference on Information Systems and Technology (CIST 201x) and International Conference on Information Systems (ICIS 201x) for valuable feedback.

+## response to reviewers
-We would like to thank you for assembling such a high-caliber review team and for offering us the opportunity to revise this manuscript.
+- we would like to thank you for assembling such a high-caliber review team and for offering us the opportunity to revise this manuscript.
+We hope you find that our diligent revision efforts to this ... has made it more rigorous and has greatly strengthened the contributions to ... and ... in general.
+- we would like to thank you again for putting up a high-quality review panel and for your insightful comments